 Test Case Development

-This phase involves the creation of test cases for each unit and any test scripts once the test plan is ready.
+The test case development phase involves the creation of test cases for each unit and any test scripts once the test plan is ready.
 These test cases cover the validation, functionality and points of verification described in the Test Plan.

 Activities in Test Case Development